The Last Winter (2006 film): Plot

 That night, Maxwell, still partly delirious, strips naked and ventures out with a video camera, intending to document the paranormal phenomena.
-He captures the spectral herd of Caribou passing on camera before something strikes him from behind.
+He captures the spectral herd of caribou passing on camera before something strikes him from behind.
 When he is found dead out on the snow the next morning, Hoffman suspects that sour gas (natural gas containing hydrogen sulfide) may have been leaked out as a result of runaway climate change (arctic methane release).
 The sour gas might then be provoking hallucinations and insanity in the group.

-Elliot, Hoffman's partner, attempts to email the outside world, but can't get a signal; he then dies shortly thereafter, possibly of a brain aneurysm.
+Elliot, Hoffman's partner, attempts to e-mail the outside world, but can't get a signal; he then dies shortly thereafter, possibly of a brain aneurysm.
 Hoffman had refused to sign off on permission for heavy equipment to be brought in to help move drilling equipment due to potential damage to the tundra earlier in the film; Pollack and his boss, Foster, arrange for Hoffman to be replaced as a result.
 Hoffman convinces Ed to travel with the team to a hospital for examination after Elliot's death; however, the bush plane arriving to pick them up crashes into their building, badly damaging it.
 Gary, the pilot, and the replacement environmental scientist, Marshowitz, are both killed in the crash; Foster is horrifically burned, but manages to live out the night before dying.

 Native Alaskan worker Lee vanishes without a trace the next morning; the sound of hooves, the same sound which occurred prior to each appearance of the ghostly caribou, is heard.
 The only thing left are his boots, still propped up as if someone was standing in them.
-His fellow Native Alaskan worker, Dawn goes insane shortly thereafter and murders Motor, the station mechanic, who had been injured when the plane crashed into the building.
+His fellow Native Alaskan worker, Dawn, goes insane shortly thereafter and murders Motor, the station mechanic, who had been injured when the plane crashed into the building.
 Abby stumbles upon the scene and, in an altercation with Dawn, pushes her over a shelf, causing Dawn to fall and break her neck.